Jael/Jael-Note/the_usage_of_markdown.md

     line 3 of code

 #Blockquotes
-> "This entire paragraph of text will be enclosed in an HTML blockquote element.
+> This entire paragraph of text will be enclosed in an HTML blockquote element.
 Blockquote elements are reflowable.
-You may arbitrarily wrap the text to your liking, and it will all be parsed into a singl３e blockquote element."
+You may arbitrarily wrap the text to your liking, and it will all be parsed into  fdfaa singl３e blockquote element.

 Lists

 * An item in a bulleted (unordered) list
     * A subitem, indented with 4 spaces
 * Another item in a bulleted list
->jfdkajfaklfjkjflkdsaaaaaaaa
+> "jfdkajfaklfjkjflkdsaaaaaaaa"